adi12lc/Clothing-Similarity-Search/README.md

 1. Run the Flask application:

 ```
-python app.py
+python flask_app.py
 ```

-2. Open your web browser and navigate to `http://localhost:5000` to access the application.
+2. Open your web browser and navigate to `http://localhost:8080` to access the application.

-3. Enter a description of the clothing item you are looking for in the input box and click the "Search" button.
+3. Enter a description of the clothing item you are looking for in the input box and click the "Get recommendation" button.

-4. The system will display a list of clothing items from the dataset that are most similar to your input description.
+4. The system will display a list of clothing items from the Amazon that are most similar to your input description.

 ## Deployment